|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 Rotorua Activies - Local Lakes The Blue and Green lakes are worth a look if you are passing - they are almost adjacent but very different not only in colour but in character.
 There is a viewpoint and there are some walks along the lakeside.
 Lake Rotorua is well known for its fishing, both from the shore and from chartered boats.We have also visited Lake Tarawera which reputedly has some of the best fishing and is full of 4 kg trout.
 You are not allowed to buy trout or even have it in a restaurant in New Zealand unless you have caught and supplied it - one day we must try one of the fishing trips on the lakes however they are not cheap and one could easily spend several hundred dollars to catch supper so we settle for the Pig and Whistle.

 A very pleasant walk has recently been opened up round part of the Lake at Rotorua.
 It is almost in the middle of town but takes you past little beaches, through bush, through thermal areas on board walks and through various nature reserves, all with orientation boards.
 It provides a very pleasant hour and a half walk on nice evening to get ones appetite up before supper.
-It is not well publicised, perhaps because it takes you through some interesting thermal areas that are free.
+It has never been well publicised, perhaps because it takes you through some interesting thermal areas that are free.
 The best access is from beside the Polynesian Pools.
+More recently it has been extended and more boards added as we found a few years ago when we obtained a brochure called "Rotorua Walkways" which showed that a walk has now been extended to feature geothermal areas, native wildlife and local historic sights.

 Perhaps the highlight of Waiotapu is it's Champagne Pool.
 The Champagne pool is always gently steaming with thousands of tiny bubbles rising to the surface from the very blue water and is surrounded with a shelf of bright orange-red deposit before it plunges far too deep to see.
 Words alone can not do the area justice, even pictures can not convey the sound and heat but they are better than nothing.
 The following picture show some details of one of the terraces where water flows down from the outflow from Champagne pool and the evaporating salts have left a series of miniature pools.